CtrlK

 Suggestions

-Include common user-facing synonyms like 'CRM', 'sales pipeline', 'deal tracking', or 'customer records' to improve trigger term coverage.
+Include common user-facing synonyms like 'CRM', 'sales pipeline', 'deal tracking', 'customer records' to improve trigger term coverage.

 DimensionReasoningScore